BEYOND THE GATES 2019 (Bergen, Norway)

 Soon after, the lights on the stage dimmed and a masked Hellhammer appeared behind the drum kit, followed by guitarists Sverd and Knut Magne Valle, bassist Skoll and the great vocalist ICS Vortex, who is also part of Borknagar, with his face covered and wearing a hooded cape.
 Although there was no interaction with the crowd, the band delivered a set full of old gems such as “Wintry Gray”, “Master of Disguise” or the much celebrated “The Chaos Path”, one of the highlights of the show.

-I had already seen Emperor at the one and only Wacken Open Air, but this was the first time I was going to see them in a more intimate environment in an indoor venue and in their hometown, where they didn’t play in 22 (!) years!
+I had already seen Emperor at the one and only Wacken Open Air, but this was the first time I was going to see them in a more intimate environment at an indoor venue in Bergen, where they didn’t play in 22 (!) years!
 The expectations were high and the excitement was present, and of course they didn’t disappoint.
 With a stage featuring the band’s logo and the green color dominating the scene, Ihsahn (vocals/guitar), Samoth (guitar), Tony Secthdamon (bass) and Trym Torson (drums) conquered Beyond the Gates with a clear sound that allowed us to enjoy their “Anthems to the Welkin at Dusk” album in its entirety, which includes timeless classics such as “Ye Entrancemperium”, “Thus Spake the Nightspirit”, “The Loss and Curse of Reverence” and “With Strength I Burn”, in addition to some gems from “In the Nightside Eclipse” (1994) such as “The Majesty of the Night Sky”, “I Am the Black Wizards” and “Inno A Satana”.
 As an additional note, both albums were recorded in Grieghallen, the studio located in the city center.

 After the majestic show delivered by Emperor, there was still more, because Primordial from Ireland was next and they would be responsible for closing Friday night.
 Fronted by their vocalist A.A.
 Nemtheaga, the band managed to put on an intense show before those who still stood in front of the stage, with highlights such as “As Rome Burns” and especially “Empire Falls”.